-Our Community Volunteering program, as part of the Adventure & Leadership Gap Year Program, sees students work with young people, the elderly and the natural environment.
+The community volunteering aspect of the Adventure & Leadership Gap Year Program sees students work with young people, community groups, local farms and animal rescue.

 Volunteering has a meaningful and positive impact on both the community and the volunteer.